In my dream

 I alone can give you?

 The invitation inherent in A Course in Miracles is to know thyself.
 Any other knowledge is illusory.
 To know is to know thyself.
 Everything else is simply perception.

-Perception is the body’s way of sensing what is going on and attempting to understand and collate it.
+Perception is the body’s way of sensing what is going on and attempting to understand and collate and categorize it.
 Through its senses the body gathers data and through its brain it organizes that data in order to sustain, nurture and protect the body.